ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 - A [fix](https://github.com/ppy/osu/pull/34544) by [tsunyoku](https://osu.ppy.sh/users/11315329) to ensure that slider breaks are not awarded in impossible combo scenarios
 - A [fix](https://github.com/ppy/osu/pull/34065) by [Givy120](https://osu.ppy.sh/users/10560705) to ensure OD accounts for osu!(lazer)'s updated hit windows
 - A [fix](https://github.com/ppy/osu/pull/33110) by [Givy120](https://osu.ppy.sh/users/10560705) to ensure slider break estimations cannot produce an impossibly high number of slider breaks
-- A [fix](https://github.com/ppy/osu/pull/32790) by [Givy120](https://osu.ppy.sh/users/10560705) to ensure rhythm uses the correct time between objects
+- A [fix](https://github.com/ppy/osu/pull/32790) by [Givy120](https://osu.ppy.sh/users/10560705) to ensure rhythm calculations use the correct time between objects
-- A [fix](https://github.com/ppy/osu/pull/34877) by [StanR](https://osu.ppy.sh/users/7217455) to ensure rhythm difficulty is reduced for doubletappable patterns
+- A [fix](https://github.com/ppy/osu/pull/34877) by [StanR](https://osu.ppy.sh/users/7217455) to ensure rhythm difficulty is reduced for double-tappable patterns
 - A [change](https://github.com/ppy/osu/pull/33640) by [tsunyoku](https://osu.ppy.sh/users/11315329) to rebalance final values to meet community expectations
 - A [change](https://github.com/ppy/osu/pull/32634) by [Finadoggie](https://osu.ppy.sh/users/14182048) to ensure slider accuracy bonuses are given to the ScoreV2 mod
 - A [change](https://github.com/ppy/osu/pull/32434) by [StanR](https://osu.ppy.sh/users/7217455) to weaken punishment for 100s on scores set with the Relax mod